OpenElements/hiero-enterprise-java/README.md

 export HEDERA_PRIVATE_KEY=2130020100312346052b8104400304220420c236508c429395a8180b1230f436d389adc5afaa9145456783b57b2045c6cc37
 ```

+An external sample project can be found at https://github.com/hendrikebbers/spring-hiero-sample

 ## Microservice support

 To use this module, you need to add the following dependency to your project: